 To prevent this type of vulnerability from being exploited, any user input in a web application needs to be sanitized.
 In addition, when showing data to users, the data should ideally go through another sanitization cycle.

-Acunetix Web Vulnerability Scanner can help to detect Blind XSS vulnerabilities through its AcuMonitor service.
-Script payloads are injected into the web application being tested by Acunetix WVS.
+Acunetix can help to detect Blind XSS vulnerabilities through its AcuMonitor service.
+Script payloads are injected into the web application being tested by Acunetix.
 If one of the scripts is executed from another web application, the AcuMonitor service will send a notification with details of the vulnerability.